aman313/llm-everywhere/README.md

 2. Find "LLM Everywhere" in the list

-3. Set or change the shortcut for "Toggle LLM Widget" (the default is Ctrl+Shift+Space)
+3. Set or change the shortcut for "Toggle LLM Widget"
+   - Default for Windows/Linux: Ctrl+L
+   - Default for Mac: Option+L (Alt+L)

+4. **Important note for Mac users**: Chrome may not automatically assign the keyboard shortcut due to system conflicts.
+If the shortcut doesn't work:
+   - Go to `chrome://extensions/shortcuts`
+   - Click in the input field next to "Toggle LLM Widget"
+   - Press your desired key combination (Option+L recommended)
+   - Click somewhere else on the page to save the shortcut

 ## Configuration